linode/docs/docs/development/version-control/manage-source-code-versions-with-subversion.md

         mkdir -p /srv/svn/

-2. Using the `svnadmin` tool, create a new SVN repository:
+2. Use `svnadmin` to create a new SVN repository:

         svnadmin create /srv/svn/subversion-test